 James is 29 years old, he needs Additional cover.
-He is a Permanent employee and decides to apply for \$100,000 of Additional Death cover and Additional Total & Permanent Disability cover.
+He is a Defined Benefit member and decides to apply for \$100,000 of Additional Death and Total & Permanent Disability cover.
 If accepted by the insurer, James' premiums for Additional cover will be as follows: